The automorphism groups of Kummer surfaces in characteristic two and their complex analogues: Introduction

 \section{Introduction}

-Let $C$ be a complex non-singular curve of genus 2, $J(C)$ the Jacibian of $C$ and $\iota$ the inversion of $J(C)$.
-Then the quotient surface $S=J(C)/\la \iota \ra$ has sixteen nodes and sixteen tropes (= double conics) and is called a Kummer quartic surface.
+Let $C$ be a complex non-singular curve of genus 2, $J(C)$ the Jacobian of $C$ and $\iota$ the inversion of $J(C)$.
+Then the quotient surface $S=J(C)/\la \iota \ra$ has sixteen nodes and sixteen tropes (= double conics) and is called a Kummer quartic surface (via $|2\Theta|$ map).
 Its minimal non-singular model $X$ is a $K3$ surface called the Kummer surface associated with $C$.
-There are two sets of mutually disjoint sixteen $(-2)$-curves (= non-singular rational curves) forming a Kummer $(16_6)$-configuration, that is, each member of one set meets exactly six members of other set.
-One set consists of exceptional curves over sixteen nodes and the other the proper transforms of sixteen tropes.
+There are two sets of mutually disjoint sixteen $(-2)$-curves (= non-singular rational curves) forming a Kummer $(16_6)$-configuration, that is, each member of one set meets exactly six members of the other.
+One set consists of exceptional curves over sixteen nodes and the other of the proper transforms of sixteen tropes.